Arnavion/www-arnavion-dev/src/blog/2020-12-05-ddg-vs-google.md

 <section>
 ## `legal term proof of evidence possession`

-Goal: Find the legal term for the proof that must be provided for a piece of evidence that possessed after a crime, in order for the evidence to be to be admissible in court.
+Goal: Find the legal term for the proof that must be provided for a piece of evidence that was possessed after a crime, in order for the evidence to be admissible in court.

 Correct answer: "Chain of custody"